GreyRook/gr-harvest-helper/README.md

 Earlier versions of this plugin displayed a time tracking button on Jira — this got removed.
 [Details](docs/on-page-tracker.md).

+# Why this project was started

+The official [harvest-jira](https://www.getharvest.com/apps-and-integrations/jira) integration is done via a Jira plugin — which might not be possible or desirable in some cases (for example you don't have an admin account on your client's Jira instance).

 # Screenshot
 ![Example](./docs/images/modalImage.png)